quinncomendant/restickler/README.md

 - The retention policy applied with `restic forget` is currently hard coded; it should be configurable via --keep-hourly, --keep-daily, etc.
 - Improve configuration of logging level.
 Currently using -v[-v[-v]] to include more in logs, but would be nice to have a dedicated --log-level option.
+- Set I/O and CPU priority (`taskpolicy -c utility` to use only efficiency cores, `taskpolicy -b throttle` to limit I/O).
+- Choose a default tag to use with `--keep-tag` for persistent snapshots.

 ## License